plone/volto/docs/source/development/add-ons/public-folder.md

 ---
 myst:
   html_meta:
-    "description": "How to add static served files from your add-on to your build" "property=og:description": "How to add static served files to the build from an add-on" "property=og:title": "Add static files from your add-on to your build" "keywords": "Volto, Plone, Semantic UI, CSS, Volto theme, add-on, static, assets, files, build"
+    "description": "How to add static files from your add-on to your build" "property=og:description": "How to add static files from your add-on to your build" "property=og:title": "Add static files from your add-on to your build" "keywords": "Volto, Plone, Semantic UI, CSS, theme, add-on, static, assets, files, build"
 ---

-# How to add static files from your add-on to your build
+# Add static files from your add-on to your build

 In the Volto build process, you can add static files to your build, then serve them along with the compiled files.
 Static files are not transformed or compiled by the build process.